 8.1 The mark sheet indicates the number of elements and their weightings which contribute to the total assessment of the module as validated.
 The mark sheets also indicate the mode of that assessment.
 Each module mark sheet includes information on the mean, standard deviation and fail rate for that module.
-Following completion of formal mark confirmation processes, the Module Leader may access summary module information (including mean and standard deviation) through ICON.
+Following confirmation of marks by the Module Confirmation Board, the Module Leader may access summary module information (including mean and standard deviation) through ICON.